 A Guide To Diamond Quality and Value

-Diamonds are the most beautiful, rare and cherished precious gemstone and is judged by 4 distinct factors that, when combined, can help to determine its value.
+Diamonds are judged by 4 distinct factors that, when combined, can help to determine its value.
 These factors are called the 4 C’s: Colour, Cut, Clarity and Carat.

 First created by the GIA (Gemological Institute of America), these 4C’s are now the global standard that has been accepted for describing and determining the value and quality of a diamond.
 The creation of a diamond’s 4C’s has meant that there is now a universal language to communicate the value of a diamond, and is a way for customers to know exactly what they are about to purchase and invest their money into.

 The weight of a diamond is conveyed in Carats.
 The metric value of a carat is determined as 200 milligrams and every carat can be further subdivided into 100 ‘points’ allowing for a very precise and accurate measurement of the weight of the stone.
 I.e: 1 carat = 100 points.

 The larger the diamond, the rarer and desirable it becomes – meaning that the price of the stone will increase.
 However, it is important to note that two diamonds of the same carat can extremely differ in price and this all depends on the other 3 factors of the diamonds 4C’s.